Frequently Asked Questions about the NC Immunization Program (NCIP)

 • Days and times when vaccines can be received

-• List of all personnel (with a medical license) authorized to write prescriptions
+• List of all providers (with a license) authorized to write prescriptions

 • Estimate of your patient population by age and eligibility (this helps us forecast vaccine budget, and determine order amounts and frequency for your facility)